Kelowna – 1144 Pacific Avenue

 BC Housing and the City of Kelowna are partnering to build new supportive housing including Complex Care Housing at 1144 Pacific Avenue in Kelowna.
 This project is an important part of our effort to address and prevent homelessness in the community.

 BC Housing will select an experienced non-profit housing operator through a public Request for Proposals.
 Staff will be onsite 24/7 to provide residents with daily meals, life and employment skills training, and connections to health care and other community services.
-Interior Health (IH) will provide health services for 20 of the homes being purpose-built to support residents with Complex Care needs.
+Interior Health (IH) will provide health services in 20 purpose-built homes to support residents with Complex Care needs.

 Learn more about the Community Benefits of Supportive Housing.